Beware Of The Most Surging Cervical Cancer Now

 Women who have had sex without using a condom, or who have had many sex partners, are at a higher risk for developing cervical cancer.
 Women who are sexually active are advised to be tested for HPV every three years.

 The HPV vaccine is given in three shots over six months to protect against HPV infection.
-The most common causes of cervical cancer are human papillomavirus (HPV) and human immunodeficiency virus (HIV).
 The HPV virus is contracted through sexual contact and can cause the cells of the cervix to grow and multiply, leading to cervical cancer.

 The study also found that HPV vaccination reduced the number of new cervical cancer cases by 20% over a period of 10 years.
 The HPV virus is one of the leading causes of increasing cervical cancer, according to the Centers for Disease Control and Prevention.
 This virus causes cervical cancer in women who have not been vaccinated.